MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 	_Blob storage schema_

-	You can create containers using the Azure Preview Portal, or you can create them with the Azure CLI.
+	You can create containers using the Azure Portal, or you can create them using the Azure CLI.
 Let's use the latter to create a container named "images."
 Execute the following command in the Azure CLI, replacing *[accountname]* with the name of the storage account and *[accountkey]* with the key you copied to the clipboard in the previous step.

     <pre>
     azure storage container create -a [accountname] -k [accountkey] -p blob images